evgenyneu/evgenii.com/blog/_posts/2016-05-30-spring-button-animation-on-android.md

 ## How the bounce animation interpolator works

-We initialized the `BounceInterpolator` with two arguments.
+We initialized the `BounceInterpolator` object with two arguments.

 ```Java
 BounceInterpolator interpolator = new BounceInterpolator(0.2, 20);